Mr. Daniel Johnson, B.Sc.

 If you get "lucky" and get a really "good" doctor, he might recommend a scrotal supporter.

-Seems like all rationality and the last 1,000 years of medical and scientific advancement just went right out the window.
+Seems like all rationality and the last 1,000 years of medical and scientific advancement goes right out the window.

 Your doctor is likely setting you up for failure with all of these strategies!